pratikghodasara/tp-spotify-pg/README.md

  - Update Spotify State Automatically - Set value to 'true' for the plugin to get state updates from Spotify automatically.
  - Automatic Spotify State Update Frequency - Set the duration (in seconds) of how fequently the plugin will get state updates from Spotify.
  - Update Is Playing State Automatically - Set value to 'true' for the plugin to get is playing state update from Spotify automatically or any other value to disable automatic updates.
+ - Update Track Info Automatically - Set value to 'true' for the plugin to get is track info update from Spotify automatically or any other value to disable automatic updates.

 ### Actions
   - Update Spotify State